strategineer/personal-website/content/books/2023-09-21/index.md

 This is at odds with the series's anti-war message because in a world where war is inevitable, the people involved in it shouldn't be held morally accountable for it.
 Right?
 If you're fated/forced to do something then you shouldn't be blamed for the consequences of your actions.

-I don't think Suzanne Collins is saying that wars in the real world are inevitable (they're not IMO) but these prophecies do weaken the series's anti-war message while also providing a driving force to thrust Gregor into the thick of things and propel the story in interesting directions.
+I don't think Suzanne Collins is saying that wars in the real world are inevitable but these prophecies do weaken the series's anti-war message while also providing a driving force to thrust Gregor into the thick of things and propel the story in interesting directions.

 Overall though, this story is a story to end all stories.
 It's so good.
-It's Suzanne Collins's best work and she wrote the Hunger Games (also pretty good IMO) so that's saying something.
+It's Suzanne Collins's best work and she wrote the Hunger Games (also pretty good) so that's saying something.

 This story has no right to be this good.
 And yet it is.
 And I thank (insert your preferred deity here) every day for its existence.